Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/09/typescript-enumerations-are-numbers.md

 Whilst [answering a question on Stack Overflow](http://stackoverflow.com/q/25762823/75525) I realised that TypeScript enumerations may well catch a few people out.
 In particular, this:

-> “…Enum types are assignable to the Number primitive type, and vice versa, but different enum types are not assignable to each other…” – TypeScript Language Specification, 3.2.7
+> …Enum types are assignable to the Number primitive type, and vice versa, but different enum types are not assignable to each other… <cite>TypeScript Language Specification, 3.2.7</cite>

 This means that you can use any arbitrary number in place of an enum, which means you might choose a number that doesn’t actually exist.
 For example: